I went to the gym in the morning, and in the evening I decided to go out and explore the city.

 It all comes down to 3 things: Will power, habit & confidence

-- Will power: resist snacks, resist junk.
+Will power: resist snacks, resist junk.
 Meditate more, less social media, less internet, less alcohol, more nature.

-- Habits: No snacks or junk in house, intermediate fasting if you want to lose fat, stop ever having ‘snacks’ switch to “meals”, no liquid calories.
+Habits: No snacks or junk in house, intermediate fasting if you want to lose fat, stop ever having ‘snacks’ switch to “meals”, no liquid calories.

-- Confidence: When I was around 14 I told my mom I’m gonna start cooking for myself.
+Confidence: When I was around 14 I told my mom I’m gonna start cooking for myself.
 I tried and very quickly realized I wasn’t gonna be able to convince them of obvious things, so I decided to just optimize my life.
 Once in a while I would eat the same things they would but most often I started changing the way I ate such that I started cooking more and more of my own meals.
+If 14 year old me was able to tell my parents “you are wrong”, some of you really need to up your confidence if you are too afriad to the same to you friend and parents today.

 Most of these things come down to obvious realities like “alcohol is 100% bad”